M-Files/Developer-Portal/Logging/Targets/index.md

 prerelease: true
 ---

+This page contains information that is specific to the available log targets, but does not cover the logging framework in general.
+Ensure that you read the [logging page](../) and others in the section thoroughly.
+{:.note.warning}

 The logging framework supports a number of targets initially, with the potential for more to be supported in the future.
 The supported targets are currently:

 * The [default log target](#default-log-target),